wahyudiniko/face-recognition-security-camera-system-and-intruder-detector-based-on-internet-of-things/README.md

 ```

 ## Modify Login Authorization
-In order to secure the webcam access, we need to authorize.
+In order to secure the webcam access, we need an authorization.
 You can modify the code in the [`main.py`](../main/main.py) file line 13-14:
 ```python
 app.config['BASIC_AUTH_USERNAME'] = 'your_uname'
 app.config['BASIC_AUTH_PASSWORD'] = 'your_password'